 Whether in the boardroom, in a retail shop or on the farm, women play a powerful role in our business.
 And research proves that unlocking opportunities for women bolsters communities, drives profitability and enhances value.
 At Mars, we’re taking action to address the barriers women face.
 Because gender equality not only fuels our ability to grow and thrive as a business, it ensures women reach their Full Potential.

-As part of our Sustainable in a Generation Plan, we are focused on elevating women.
+As part of our Sustainable in a Generation Plan, we are focused on elevating women and truly listening to what they have to say through our #HereToBeHeard campaign.
 That’s because in the world we want tomorrow, our society is inclusive.